Foundations Module 06 8-10 min ▶ Narrated ⌘ Playground

 What they share

 Both use a two-layer neural network with no hidden-layer activation function.
 Both learn two embedding matrices: one for input words, one for output words.
 Both are trained with stochastic gradient descent.
-Both produce the same quality of final embeddings — the difference is in training efficiency and which words benefit most.
+But they are not interchangeable in quality: CBOW trains faster, while skip-gram tends to produce better embeddings for rare words and for most downstream tasks.

 Window size tradeoff